DiRaltvein/memory-corruption-examples/README.md

   - while loop where is vulnerability takes 2812 code rows WOW.
 - 4\*
   - analyzed was not header file itself but rather one of the examples (samples/file_open_sample.c) that directly called vulnerable function.
 Only error notifications from tinydir.h file were taken into account when composing the table
+- 5\*
+  - I know the line where vulnerability happens but because it happens at the end of a complex logic it is hard to reproduce the error.